Icon Painting Workshop for Beginners

 Facebook Instagram Mail

-Icon Painting Workshop in Melbourne (Australia).
-Paint Icon of Christ
+Icon Painting Workshop in Melbourne Australia.
+Paint Icon of Theotokos

 Olga Shalamova